4 Complete Starter Weight Plate Sets: With & Without Barbell

 • 45 lbs. x2

 It comes with a good 7’ long Olympic barbell that has good corrosion protection and spinning sleeves.
 This is a great barbell for all weightlifters.
+It’s actually one of the bars I recommend for garage gyms when buying bars and plates separately.

 This is a high-quality starting set where you can adjust the weights with 5 lbs. increments which is ideal.
 This is the all-in-one set with the best finish and all the features you want and it doesn’t cost more than comparable sets which is why this is a good choice.

 While most beginner sets come with a questionable quality barbell, the one that comes in this set is high quality and can serve you well for a long time.
 185 lbs. is the smallest starter set I would recommend.
 If you want to lift heavier, it’s easier to pick that weight immediately.
+However, you can easily add 45-pound plates later on.

-2. CAP Barbell 300 lbs. set
+CAP Barbell 300 lbs. set

 Need something a little cheaper?
-Here’s another complete set with weight plates, barbell and clips.
+Here’s another complete set with weight plates, barbell, and clips.
 The distribution of weight plates is also good;

 • 2.5 lbs. x2